wereallgeek/PicoCalc-MMBasic-Programs-from-the-geeks/mzk/README.md

 ## tinkering with MMBasic and programs

 Playing music on your calculator is very geeky.
 PicoCalc is not any calculator, it is a raspberry pi pico.
 And it can play music.
-MP3 on this project.
+MP3 and MOD files on this project.

 This project is what happens when you have too much time on your hands, and see a cool idea, and try something, and mashup something else, and test, and tinker, and end up with something else.